Juventus FC (women)

-The team compete in Serie A, the top flight in national football, since its debut in the 2017–18 season.
-They have won five league titles, two Coppa Italia titles, and three Supercoppa Italiana titles, becoming one of the country's most successful teams.
-In 2020–21 they became the first Italian club (women's or men's) to accomplish a perfect season, having won all their league matches.
-After their 2021–22 league triumph, Juventus became the first team to win five consecutive league titles.
+The team competes in Serie A, the top flight in national football, since its debut in the 2017–18 season.
+They have won six league titles, four Coppa Italia titles, four Supercoppa Italiana titles, and one Serie A Women's Cup title, becoming one of the country's most successful teams.
+In 2020–21, they became the first Italian club (women's or men's) to accomplish a perfect season, having won all their league matches.
+In 2021–22, Juventus became the first team to win five consecutive league titles, and they accomplished their first domestic treble.